azhar1038/markdown-helper/README.md

 - `` Ctrl + Shift + `  `` - Toggle code block
 - `Ctrl + Shift + Q` - Toggle blockquote

-## Context Menu
+## Commands

-Table related commands are also available through context menu.
-Just right click on a markdown file and following commands are available
+You may use all the commands from Command Palette too.
+Open VS Code command palette using `Ctrl + Shift + P`, then search for the following commands:

+- Insert/Update Table of Contents
+- Remove Table of Contents
-- MM Table: Insert a Table
+- Insert a Table
-- MM Table: Format this Table
+- Format this Table
-- MM Table: Insert new row before
+- Insert new row before
-- MM Table: Insert new row after
+- Insert new row after
-- MM Table: Insert new column before
+- Insert new column before
-- MM Table: Insert new column after
+- Insert new column after
-- MM Table: Delete current column
+- Delete current column
-- MM Table: Delete current row
+- Delete current row
-- MM Table: Change column alignment
+- Change column alignment

 ## Future plans

 - Add feature to change text to uppercase
 - Add feature to change text to lowercase
-- Add feature to add link template
-- Add feature to add image template
 - Format cell text based on alignment
 - Fix issues
 - Optimize